Clayton County Schools

 Luvenia Jackson has served as the interim superintendent of CCPS since October 2012.

 CCPS is governed by a nine-member board of education.
 The board posts its meeting schedule online.
 If you can’t get to the meetings in person, you can watch them on TV24, a local access channel offered on Comcast cable.
-You can also view videos of past meetings online.
+You can also read the minutes of past meetings online, under the Meetings tab of the eboard website.

-Links on this page were last verified on Oct.
-16, 2012
+Links and content on this page were last verified on 8/8/2013.